Techolution/TB-Angular4/README.md

 git checkout lab2-solution
 ```

-Make sure that you commit all of your code in the lab you are working on before checking out the solution!  ( you may also discard the changes if you know how to do so).
+Make sure that you commit all of your code in the lab you are working on before checking out the solution!  ( you may also discard the changes if are familair enough with git to do so).

+You will not need to stop your server when changing branches unless otherwise stated.
+Changing branches will simply change how the current code looks and your angular app will recompile based on it.